Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 - Paid summer training cruises

-At some schools, scholarship recipients can choose room and board support up to a set dollar amount instead of using funds for tuition.
+At some schools, scholarship students can choose to get room and board support up to a certain amount instead of using the funds for tuition.

 There are also: